EYE Reasoner

 EYE is a reasoning engine supporting the [Semantic Web layers](http://www.w3.org/DesignIssues/diagrams/sweb-stack/2006a).

-EYE performs semibackward reasoning and it supports Euler paths.
+It performs semibackward chaining and it supports Euler paths.

-Euler paths are roughly "don't step in your own steps" and in that
+Euler paths are roughly _"don't step in your own steps"_ which is inspired by

 This is what the basic EAM (Euler Abstract Machine) does in a nutshell:

-4/ If C = answer(A) and tactic single-answer stop, else backtrack to 2/
+4. If C = answer(A) and tactic limited-answer stop, else backtrack to 2.